This feature is only available on paid accounts.

 Choose an automation, create one email or a series of emails, and set your sending criteria.
-We’ll use activity and subscriber data to determine who should receive your emails and when.
-After you set up an Automation, MailChimp will manage your subscriber queue and email sends, so your emails get to the right people at the right time.
+We’ll use activity and contact data to determine who should receive your emails and when.
+After you set up an automation, MailChimp will manage your subscriber queue and email sends, so your emails get to the right people at the right time.

 What You Can Do with Automation

-For email marketers whose subscribers have a clear path from signup to conversion or repeat engagement, Automation can streamline your communications process.
+For email marketers whose subscribers have a clear path from signup to conversion or repeat engagement, automation can streamline your communication.
 Depending on your business model, you might send a birthday coupon once a year or a series of solicitations every few days.

-When you convert regularly sent campaigns to automations, you’ll reduce the amount of time you spend on design and increase your ROI.
+When you convert regularly sent campaigns to automations, you’ll reduce the amount of time you spend on content creation and increase your ROI.

-A workflow is the schedule and trigger settings for your automated emails.
-Trigger settings cover a variety of different criteria, like a subscriber’s birthday, sign up date, or when someone makes a purchase or downloads a file.
-MailChimp offers many preset automation types with built-in triggers and other configuration details for common activities.
-If our pre-built options don't fit your needs, a custom automation type is also available.
+A workflow is the schedule, trigger settings, and content for your emails in an automation series.
+Trigger settings cover a variety of different criteria, like a subscriber’s birthday, sign-up date, or when someone makes a purchase or downloads a file.
+MailChimp offers many automation types with built-in triggers and other configuration details for common activities.
+If our pre-built options don't fit your needs, a custom workflow type is also available.

-After a subscriber receives the first email in an automation, they’ll receive every email in the series in sequence, unless they are removed from the automation.
-You can edit triggers for any email in your automation when you pause sending.
+After a subscriber receives the first email in an automation series, they’ll receive every email in the series in sequence, unless they are removed from the automation.
+You can edit triggers for any email in your automation workflow when you pause sending.